 Depending on the model, the kayaks may be suitable for doing light overnight trips or developing advanced paddling skills like edging and rolling.
 This guide will help you understand if this is the kind of kayak you need, outline the options out there and offer some tips for finding used ones.

-Our picks: Best day touring kayaks for 2022
+Top picks: Best day touring kayaks for 2024